eqNj/eqN-PD2-Filter/README.md

 Added new Vampiric and Bountiful crafting recipes to magic item descriptions.

-Added the new Pandemonium Tailsman.
+Added the new Pandemonium Talisman.

 Some jewels that are good for LLD (Low Level Dueling) will indicate such once identified.